sphereisaiahmin-dev/monkey-tracker/README.md

    The app runs on [http://10.241.211.120:3000](http://10.241.211.120:3000) out of the box.
 Set the `HOST` and `PORT` environment variables before launching if you need a different binding (for example `HOST=0.0.0.0 node server/index.js`).

-3. Open the settings panel (gear icon) to choose the storage provider and supply the required connection parameters.
-By default the app uses SQLite and stores data in `data/monkey-tracker.sqlite`.
+3. Open the settings panel (gear icon) to adjust the SQL.js file location or to enable the webhook exporter.
+By default the app uses SQLite-on-WASM and stores data in `data/monkey-tracker.sqlite`.

 ## Configuration